Vendicated/Vencord/README.md

 - Glide by Samwich
 - GlobalBadges by HypedDomi & Hosted by Wolfie
 - GoogleThat by Samwich
-- GuildPickerDumper by Cortex, Samwich, Woosh, thororen
+- GuildPickerDumper by Cortex, Samwich, Synth, thororen
 - HideChatButtons by iamme
 - HideServers by bepvte
 - HolyNotes by Wolfie